-The purpose of this project is to create a useful & user-friendly application that tracks the current whereabouts & punctuality of various forms of Irish public transport, as well as allows the user to access historical data on the punctuality of these forms of transport.
+The purpose of this project is to create a useful & user-friendly application that can be used to track the current whereabouts & punctuality of various forms of Irish public transport, as well as access historical data on the punctuality of these forms of transport.
 In particular, this location-tracking takes the form of a live map upon which every currently active public transport service is plotted according to its current location, with relevant information about these services and filtering options available to the user.

 The need for this project comes from the fact that there is no extant solution for a commuter in Ireland to track the current location and whereabouts of all the different public transport services available to them.
-There are some fragmented services that aim to display the live location of one particular mode of transport, such as the Irish Rail live map28, but this can be slow to update, displays limited information about the services, and only provides information about one form of public transport.
+There are some fragmented services that purport to display the live location of one particular mode of transport, such as the Irish Rail live map, but this can be slow to update, displays limited information about the services, and only provides information about one form of public transport.

-The need for an application that tracks the live location & punctuality of buses in particular is felt here in Galway, especially amongst students; as the ongoing housing shortage drives students to live further and further away from the university and commute in, and with Galway buses often being notoriously unreliable and in some cases not even showing up, many commuters could benefit from an application that tells them where their bus actually is, not where it's supposed to be.
+The need for an application that tracks the live location & punctuality of buses in particular is felt here in Galway, especially amongst students, as the ongoing housing shortage drives students to live further and further away from the university and commute in, with Galway buses often being notoriously unreliable and in some cases not even showing up, many commuters could benefit from an application that tells them where their bus actually is, not where it's supposed to be.

-The name of the application, "Iompar" (IPA: /' $m^y p^y \partial t^y$ /), comes from the Irish word for "transport" but also can be used to mean carriage, conveyance, transmission, and communication32; it was therefore thought to be an apt name for an application which conveys live Irish public transport information to a user.
+The name of the application, "Iompar" (IPA: /'om $^y$ p $^y$ ər $^y$ /), comes from the Irish word for "transport" but also can be used to mean carriage, conveyance, transmission, and communication; it was therefore thought to be an apt name for an application which conveys live Irish public transport information to a user.

-Figure 1.1: Iompar project icon37
+Figure 1.1: Iompar project icon